LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 --------------------------------------------

 We suggest that you follow a scheme similar to what we use when working with version control.
-We suggest creating the following folders:

-- projects: A folder that will be used to keep your MonoDevelop projects.

-- examples: A folder that will be used to keep examples that you are working on in class but are not necessarily big enough to be full projects.
-A good example might be something you copied and pasted from the notes.

-- labs: A folder that will be used to keep your labs.
-You could even create some folder structure within this folder (e.g. hello, division, strings, etc.)
+We suggest that your source code goes in one or more folders, like work, or hw and labs.

 So let's do it: